 Matchism will generally be opposed by authoritarians and other conservatives.
-Worse, they will most likely attempt to marginalize anyone who expresses an interest in Matchism, probably by accusing them of treason or sedition.
+Worse, they will most likely attempt to marginalize anyone who expresses an interest in matchism, probably by accusing them of treason or sedition.
 Please pay no attention: This just what they do.
 Matchism can only be adopted by majority vote of The People, a vote that will simultaneously invalidate any existing government.
-Therefore, although it is a subtlety that authoritarians may fail to grasp due to their generally weak ability to apply logic in the realm of moral decisionmaking, this proposal is explicitly only to develop a system capable of replacing our current governments, and not an actual plot to do so.
+Therefore, although it is a subtlety that authoritarians may fail to grasp due to their generally weak ability to apply logic in the realm of moral decisionmaking, this proposal is explicitly only to develop a system capable of replacing our current governments, and not an actual plot to do so over the objections of the population.

 - The System, because it relies on new technology, will be harder for most conservatives to use effectively because they are generally reluctant to accept new things in general.